OTDDK/tracdeepdive/README.md

 >
 >
 >
 > #### “The weakness of OriginTrail is that it’s too complicated to explain to ordinary mortals.
-The technology appears a bit like middleware, which is a category that only tends to excite a handful of people, and I’m one of them” [source](https://www.zdnet.com/article/ethernet-creator-metcalfe-web3-will-have-all-kinds-of-network-effects/)
+The technology appears a bit like middleware, which is a category that only tends to excite a handful of people, and I’m one of them.” [source](https://www.zdnet.com/article/ethernet-creator-metcalfe-web3-will-have-all-kinds-of-network-effects/)

 ### A word from one of the Founders